 For an electric dipole

-In an electric dipole, field lines emerge from the positive charge and terminate at the negative charge.
+In an electric dipole, electric field lines originate from the positive charge and terminate on the negative charge.

 Uniform Electric Field: